ani03sha/redquark/content/blog/aem/day-07-sling-models.md

 ## Conclusion
-Congratulations!! 🙋 we have duelled with Sling Model classes.
+Congratulations!! 🙋 we have dueled with Sling Model classes.
 I hope you enjoyed this post.

 As always, you can find the complete code of this project on my [GitHub](https://github.com/ani03sha/AEM-Tutorials).
 Feel free to fork or open issues, if any.